 Community and voluntary groups offer a great deal of support and help to local people in Bristol.
 But what happens when a group member is finding it hard to cope?
 CASS provides information to community, equality and faith groups on which services are available locally as well as support with starting conversations about mental health.

-CASS is managed by the Healthy Living Consortium of Wellspring Settlement (formerly Wellspring Healthy Living Centre), Knowle West Health Park and Southmead Development Trust, with support from Stand Against Racism & Inequality.
+CASS is managed by the Healthy Living Consortium of Wellspring Settlement, Knowle West Health Park and Southmead Development Trust, with support from Stand Against Racism & Inequality.
 We receive support from a steering group of local community groups to help shape the work we do.
 We also run two CASS events each year, helping to bring more community groups on board to discuss the future of mental health outreach across the city.

 Three networkers are employed to reach out to groups in the north, south and inner/east areas of Bristol.